ansys/pyansys-sound/doc/source/index.rst

 PyAnsys Sound let you use the main features of `Ansys Sound`_ to perform the postprocessing and analysis of sounds and vibrations in Python.
-This library is based on `Ansys DPF`_ and the DPF Sound plugin.
+This library is based on `PyDPF-Core`_ and the DPF Sound plugin.
 It is a Python wrapper that implements classes on top of DPF Sound operators.

 These documentation sections provide information on installing and using PyAnsys Sound: